-Culloden, West Virginia (WV), is a community in Cabell County located in the Teays Valley midway between Charleston and Huntington.
 The community was named by L. R. White, who lost a leg while working for the Chesapeake & Ohio Railroad, which passes through the community.
-When its post office and train station were established, he suggested “Culloden,” possibly in honor of the the Battle of Culloden, Ireland, because there were so few places with that name in the U.S.
+When its post office and train station were established, he suggested "Culloden," possibly in honor of the Battle of Culloden, Scotland, because there were so few places with that name in the U.S. Another less likely story asserts that it was named because railroad ties were culled and loaded here during the construction of the Chesapeake and Ohio Railroad.

 Lodging near Culloden, West Virginia